hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-05

+I've been talking about why Caterpillar uses postfix operators.
+Yesterday, I introduced how those work for simple math operations, comparing them to infix.
+Today, I'd like to conclude the comparison to infix, by explaining why infix operators aren't an option as the only kind of operator in Caterpillar.

+So, why is that?
+For a start, because they only work with two operands.
+If you have fewer, you need prefix or postfix anyway.
+If you have more, you need to repeat the operator (`1 + 2 + 3`).
+Postfix operators have a similar problem (`1 2 + 3 +`), but also an easy way out.
+If you use arrays, you can write something like `[ 1 2 3 ] +` instead.

+Infix operators have the advantage of being familiar.
+But in addition to not being generally applicable, they require parentheses and operator precedence (otherwise, their familiarity is subverted), each of which add complexity to the language.
+I think that makes avoiding them the right call for Caterpillar.

 ## 2024-05-04

 Yesterday, I said that I only want to provide postfix operator in Caterpillar.